 Power and Liberty

-The American Founders distinguished violent force from authentic power, believing instead that true power is grounded in the reciprocity and mutuality of compromise and cooperative endeavor – among citizens.
+The American Founders distinguished violent force from authentic power, believing that true power is grounded in the reciprocity and mutuality of compromise and cooperative endeavor – among citizens.
 A democratic republic requires the uninhibited engagement of diverse forces and the free flow of ideas and creative endeavor.
 This recognition is embedded in the Constitution.

-Harvard historian Bernard Bailyn explained the roots of this perspective in his 1967 book, “The Ideological Origins of the American Revolution”.
-Professor Bailyn provides detailed documentation of the intense debates of the decades leading up to 1776.
-He then writes:
+Bernard Bailyn explains the roots of this perspective in his detailed documentation of the intense debates that took place during the decades leading up to 1776.
+He writes: